onuryilmaz/prometheus-pushgateway-cleaner/README.md

 # Prometheus Pushgateway Cleaner
 # :fire: :hourglass_flowing_sand: :recycle:

-It is a tool to clear old metrics from [Prometheus Pushgateway](https://github.com/prometheus/pushgateway).
+It is a tool to delete old metrics from [Prometheus Pushgateway](https://github.com/prometheus/pushgateway).

 ## Why?